T-ara: 2013–2014: Subunits, Again, and And & End

-On September 11, T-ara's sixth mini album And & End was released along with the music video for the title track "Sugar Free" and 3 other alternate versions of the video.
+On September 11, T-ara's sixth mini album And & End was released along with the music video for the title track "Sugar Free" and three other alternate versions of the video.
 The song was inspired by EDM and is part of the Big Room subgenre of electro house music.
 On September 24, a remix album was released called EDM CLUB Sugar Free Edition.
-It included an English version of "Sugar Free", which was the first song T-ara had recorded in English.
+It included an English version of "Sugar Free", the first song T-ara had recorded in English.
 On October 13, T-ara became the first South Korean girl group to sign with a Chinese management company.
 The group signed a 5 billion KRW (~US$4.8 million) contract with Longzhen Culture Development.
-A press conference was held in Beijing to commemorate the event.
-Over 100 media outlets have applied to cover the event.
+A press conference was held in Beijing to commemorate the event while over 100 media outlets have applied to cover it.
 The company estimated that the group would bring over 16 billion KRW (~US$15.4 million) in yearly profit.
 On November 24, T-ara released a Korean cover of "Little Apple" by Chopstick Brothers, as well as a music video.
 It featured Jiyeon, Eunjung, Qri, and Hyomin, as well as Seunghee from F-ve Dolls and Dani.
 The video hit ́8 millions views in only a day and a half on Tudou, China's largest video sharing platform at the time.
-The song also topped Tudou's chart.
-On December 25, T-ara held their first domestic concert named "Dear My Family" at COEX Auditorium in Samseongdong, Seoul.
+The song also topped Tudou's music chart.
+On December 25, T-ara held their first domestic concert named "Dear My Family" at COEX Auditorium in Seoul.
 In order to be close with fans and spend a meaningful time with them, the concert was small with 1,100 seats.
 On December 27, T-ara held their concert in Shanghai as the beginning stop of their China tour.